reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

 ```
 * `rankingTimer`: num of milliseconds before recalculating user rankings

+* `onReadMaxTransactions`: max of transactions to be returned on wallet read request

 For each public wallet, a new device and a new sensor is created at the Smart IoT Stub as specified [here](../smart-iot-protostub)